GR-SALMAN/Stech-Shop-Using-ReactJS/README.md

 ### Yet to be added:

-- Login/SignUp section yet to come
+- Login/SignUp gateway section yet to come
 - Backend is missing
 - Payment Gateway
 - The filter method is built one basics but true filtration mode